The Diagrammatic Spherical Category: Consequences of the Main Theorem

 We also have a $\mathbb{Z}[v, v^{-1}]$-bilinear form $\lgl \cdot, \cdot\rgl_{I, J}$ on $\isj$ for all finitary subsets $I, J \subset S$.
 We will not define this form on general $\isj$, since this would require defining the standard basis of each $\isj$.
 We will simply define it on $M(J) = \prescript{J}{}{\mathcal{S}}$.
 We define a $\mathbb{Z}[v, v^{-1}]$-bilinear form $\lgl \cdot, \cdot \rgl_{M}$ on $M(J)$ by identifying $M(J) \cong b_{w_J} H$ as in Proposition \ref{smodule} and setting\footnote{We have added in a factor of $v^{-d_J}$ to the formula given in Section 2.3 of \cite{Singular}.
 This is in order to make the standard basis of $M$ orthonormal with respect to this form.
 We have altered the Hom formula appropriately to adjust for this.}

-Finally, we have a formula for the graded rank of as a right $R$-module. \begin{prop} We have \end{prop} \textit{Proof.} This is a specific case of Theorem 7.9 of \cite{Singular}\footnote{Again, we have removed the grading shift that shows up in \cite{Singular} to match the extra factor of $v^{-d_J}$ in (\ref{Mform})}. $ \square$\\ \\ We now want to show that the graded ranks of the Hom spaces in $J\mathbb{BS}$Bim match those of $\mathcal{M}_{BS}$.
+Finally, we have a formula for the graded rank of as a right $R$-module. \begin{prop} Suppose our realization is reflection-faithful.
+Then we have \end{prop} \textit{Proof.} This is a specific case of Theorem 7.9 of \cite{Singular}\footnote{Again, we have removed the grading shift that shows up in \cite{Singular} to match the extra factor of $v^{-d_J}$ in (\ref{Mform})}. $ \square$\\ \\ We now want to show that the graded ranks of the Hom spaces in $J\mathbb{BS}$Bim match those of $\mathcal{M}_{BS}$.